No-Big-Deal Homemade Chicken Stock

 What's more important than size and brand (and even LeCreuset's gorgeous colors!) is the pot's heft, especially a heavy bottom.

 Bigger is okay, even for a single chicken carcass.
-And if I have two or even three chicken carcasses (you can freeze them, you know!), I'll definitely pull out the large actual stockpot, it also has a sturdy bottom.
+And if I have two or even three chicken carcasses (you can freeze them, you know!), I'll definitely pull out the large actual stockpot which also has a sturdy bottom.
 And thanks to its larger size, it's less prone to boiling over.

-RESOURCES Le Creuset 2-1/4 quart saucepan My Disclosure Promise
+RESOURCES Le Creuset 2-1/4 quart saucepan (affiliate link) My Disclosure Promise

 #2 Everyday Mason Jars aka Canning Jars